thradams/cake/ownership.md

 ## Deleting Owner Pointers

 **Owner pointers** take on the responsibility of owning the pointed object and its associated memory, treating them as distinct entities.
-A common practice is to implement a delete function, as illustrated in Listing 7:
+A common practice is to implement a delete function to release both resources, as illustrated in Listing 7:

 ##### Listing 7 - Implementing the delete function